-Mr. Schneider is Deputy Head of Portfolio Management, North America, a member of the Investment Committee, Vice President, and a Senior Portfolio Manager of the Advisor.
+Mr. Schneider is Deputy Head of Portfolio Management, North America, a member of the Investment Committee, Vice President, and Senior Portfolio Manager of the Advisor.
 Mr. Schneider holds an MBA from the University of Chicago Booth School of Business, an MS from the University of Minnesota, and a BS from Iowa State University.
-Mr. Schneider joined the Advisor in 2011, has been a portfolio manager since 2013, and has been responsible for the Large Cap International Portfolio, the International Small Company Portfolio, the Japanese Small Company Portfolio, the United Kingdom Small Company Portfolio, the Continental Small Company Portfolio and the DFA International Value Portfolio, Asia Pacific Small Company Portfolio and International High Relative Profitability Portfolio since 2022.
+Mr. Schneider joined the Advisor in 2011, has been a portfolio manager since 2013, and has been responsible for the Large Cap International Portfolio, the International Small Company Portfolio, the Japanese Small Company Portfolio, the United Kingdom Small Company Portfolio, the Continental Small Company Portfolio and the DFA International Small Cap Value Portfolio since 2020 and the DFA International Value Portfolio, Asia Pacific Small Company Portfolio and International High Relative Profitability Portfolio since 2022.

 Mr. Wren is a Vice President and Senior Portfolio Manager of the Advisor.
 Mr. Wren holds an MBA and an MPA from the University of Texas at Austin.
-Mr. Wren joined the Advisor in 2010, has been a portfolio manager since 2018, and has been responsible for the Emerging Markets Portfolio, the Emerging Markets Value Portfolio and the Emerging Markets Small Cap Portfolio since 2020.
+Mr. Wren joined the Advisor in 2010, has been a portfolio manager since 2018, and has been responsible for the Emerging Markets Portfolio, the Emerging Markets Value Portfolio, the Emerging Markets Targeted Value Portfolio and the Emerging Markets Small Cap Portfolio since 2020.